pranitsh/mnist/README.md

 - According to a penetration report led by Forbes Advisor, 25% of companies [use] AI and 43% [are] exploring its potential applications. https://www.forbes.com/advisor/business/ai-statistics/

-Initial investment in the dataset created an industry worth billions:
+Initial investment in the MNIST dataset effected an entire industry:

-- The global Optical Character Recognition(OCR) Software market size was valued at USD 7891.05 million in 2021 and is expected to expand at a CAGR of 13.85% during the forecast period, reaching USD 17180.93 million by 2027. https://www.precisionreports.co/enquiry/request-sample/21438909
+- The global Optical Character Recognition (OCR) Software market size was valued at USD 7891.05 million in 2021 and is expected to expand at a CAGR of 13.85% during the forecast period, reaching USD 17180.93 million by 2027. https://www.precisionreports.co/enquiry/request-sample/21438909

 ## Summary of Work